 - Maintain effective communication with ETAs and the U.S. Embassy before and during the ETA’s time in Mongolia

 - Be supportive of the ETA during his/her adaptation to a new working and living environment

 - Preference is given to institutions in under-served areas with limited or no prior access to native English speakers

 How to Apply

 - Applicants must answer all questions in the application form.
 Incomplete applications will be deemed technically ineligible.
-No questions can be left blank.
-Put N/A if not applicable;

 Following are the main steps for selection for the Fulbright ETA program:

 Application Review: After initial technical screening, all complete applications are reviewed by an application review committee.
-During this process, each application is reviewed by a minimum of three people.

-Visit: Program representatives visit all short listed institutions and select finalists.
+Visit: Program representatives visit all short-listed institutions and select finalists.

-September-July (of next year): Program duration
+September-June (of next year): Program implementation